Cvmcosta/ltijs/docs/README.md

 ### PostgreSQL
 - This package can also use PosgreSQL to store and manage the server data, it does so through the plugin [ltijs-postgresql](https://www.npmjs.com/package/ltijs-postgresql).

+### Firestore
+- This package can also use Firestore to store and manage the server data, it does so through the plugin [ltijs-firestore](https://github.com/lucastercas/ltijs-firestore).

 ---